Chapter 5. Groundbreaking

-A mercifully mild winter allowed me to get an early start, and on the morning of 29 February 2016, groundbreaking officially took place.
-(Note that I can only celebrate the groundbreaking anniversary every four years!)
-The excavation was completed by the afternoon:
+A mercifully mild winter allowed me to get an early start, and on the morning of 29 February 2016, groundbreaking officially took place (note that I can only celebrate the groundbreaking anniversary every four years!).
+The excavation was completed by the afternoon—click any image for an enlargement:

 The next day, a crew of masons descended on the property to assemble the footing forms (above).
 Then, on the third of March, an enormous concrete pumper arrived to pour the footings (below).
 That night there was a light snow, but it didn't keep the crew from stripping the footings the next morning.

 The following week, a crane arrived once or twice each day to drop off huge stacks of aluminum panels, and work began on the foundation forms (below).
 This was a lengthy, complex process made more so by the rough terrain, requiring a week and a half to complete.
 When it was done, it looked alarmingly massive to me; I had a hard time visualizing my home on it.

 Concrete was poured on 11 March (below), which involved the concrete pumper and a long line of cement mixers—nearly a dozen of them.
 The next day they began stripping the forms, taking only a day to undo what took a week and a half to do.
 And there was yet much more to be done.